- Conjunctivitis also is known as pink eye, is a condition in which the eye produces excess mucous, tears or becomes red.

 CORNEAL ULCER / MISC.

-- Depending on the cause, treatment will vary often using a combination of the therapies listed above.
+- Depending on the cause, treatment will very often be using a combination of the therapies listed above.

-- Do not use "Visine" or any other product to "get the red out," unless instructed by and eye care professional.
+- Do not use "Visine" or any other product to "get the red out," unless instructed by an eye care professional.
 These products many times mask a more severe underlying condition.

 - If you have pain or light sensitivity by itself or with other symptoms, stop all contact lens wear immediately and call the office describing your symptoms.
 We will get you an appointment that day.
 You may have a CORNEAL ULCER, which can cause permanent scarring and reduction of vision.

 Scar from a severe corneal ulcer.
-Patient needed to be
+The patient